FAQ - Frequently Asked Questions

 Our approach of Cyber Threat Intelligence (CTI) is unique.

 The CTI team is monitoring activities of actors.
 This includes but is not limited to sources like web sites, social media, forums, and darknet markets.
 These activities are logged, classified, and analyzed.
 This leads to a CTI Interest Score (0.00-10.00) for a vulnerability and a CTI Activity Score (0-1000) for an actor.

 The relationshop between actors, primarily different countries, is analyzed to determine political tensions.
 This leads to a geopolitical Attack Probability Score which helps to determine emerging threats and ongoing attacks.

 Some basic threat intelligence information is available on the web site for free.
 Some advanced data, statistics, and features require a dedicated purchase.

 How may I use the API?

 The API is accessible via web, expects HTTP requests and uses JSON/XML for responses.
-The API documentation contains all details on how to use the API.

 How may I increase the amount of API credits?